"I needed someone who acts like a friend but secretly delights in the misery of all people."

 David from The Last of Us, a personable, soft-spoken man who leads a gang of cannibals and and attempts to rape Ellie at the end of his boss battle.

 Skull Face from Metal Gear Solid: Ground Zeroes is one of the most polite and well-spoken villains in the series.
-He is also quite possibly the most horrific.
+He is also quite possibly the most horrific, having done such things as having Paz tortured and gang-raped while forcing Chico to watch him do it.

 The Big Bad Xykon is a sadistic monster with no redeeming qualities, not to mention kind of a dick, but he can be very funny and charming (even Redcloak, who loathes Xykon and has been subtly manipulating him for years, admits that Xykon can be good company but warns Jirix that this does not mean that Xykon can be trusted one iota.
 Xykon's Breaking Speeches tend to be very conversational in tone if not subject matter, and he "kindly" offers mercies when his enemies are plainly outmatched by him, like: